dagartga/Boosted-Models-for-Parkinsons-Prediction/README.md

 ### Notebook Descriptions

 - Compare_medication_SMOTE_1yr_Models
-    - This notebook compares the performance of models that were trained using SMOTE data, including the medication data, for visits that fall within 12 months or less.
-These models were tuned using the hyperopt package.
+    - This notebook trains the models using SMOTE data, including the medication data, for visits that fall within 12 months or less.
+The notebook then compares these models.
+These models use hyperparameters values that were optimized using the hyperopt package.
 Two of the final models are in this notebook.

 - Compare_medication_SMOTE_1yr_Baseline_Models
-    - This notebook compares the performance of models using the default parameters.
+    - This notebook trains and compares the performance of models using the default parameters.
 The data for evaluation includes the SMOTE data and medication data for visits that fall within 12 months or less.

 - Compare_SMOTE_1yr_Models:
-    - This notebook compares the performance of models that were trained using SMOTE data, but without medication data, for visits that fall within 12 months or less.
-These models were tuned using the hyperopt package.
-One of the final models is in this notebook.
+    - This notebook trains the models using SMOTE data, with no medication data, for visits that fall within 12 months or less.
+The notebook then compares these models.
+These models use hyperparameters values that were optimized using the hyperopt package.
+Two of the final models are in this notebook.

 - Compare_finetune_1yr_Cat_Results:
     - This notebook compares the performance of models that were trained using data that did not have class imbalanced processing performed and without medication data for patient visits that fall within 12 months or less.
 These models were tuned manually.